 Here are the twelve best plugins for nonprofits, charities, and similar organizations.

 WooCommerce Donation is an extension for WooCommerce that allows you to create campaigns, collect donations, and manage other aspects of a nonprofit.
 The plugin has a huge number of customizations and options available.

 You can customize donation amounts (predefined or allow users to choose), set maximum-minimum amounts, accept recurring donations and more.

 There is also a unique round-off feature, which allows you to round up the price to the next round number.
 Perhaps WooCommerce’s strongest point is that it also connects with other extensions in the WooCommerce marketplace, which includes hundreds of other free and paid extensions and enhancements.

 If you’re looking for the most flexible and most powerful plugin for taking donations, go with WooCommerce Donation.
-And if you’re looking for a theme to create a website to take those donations, check out our WooCommerce Astra theme.

 - Collect donations anywhere on your site with widgets or shortcodes